-Design Trend: Parking Structure Re-Design
+Architecture Design Trend # 5: Parking Structure Re-Design

 What It Is: One of the most critical issues architects must consider during project design is planning for parking and the advances of technology in this area.
 As time goes on, the need for parking is shifting.
 Many people are now using public transit, ridesharing, bike networks or other alternative commuting methods.
 This calls for a shift in the design of the classic parking structure.